💰 EMI Calculator

 Tips to Reduce Your EMI

 • 3.
-Prepayments: Extra payments early in the loan term dramatically cut total interest.
+Prepayments: Extra payments early in the loan term dramatically cut total interest because they reduce the principal on which future interest is calculated.

 Frequently Asked Questions